-Separation anxiety is a common problem with Weimaraners that can have many precluding factors, including but not limited: to genetics, litter rearing, dominance, submission and boredom or stress.
+Separation anxiety in Weimaraners is a common problem that can have many precluding factors, including but not limited: to genetics, litter rearing, dominance, submission and boredom or stress.
 The causes of separation anxiety are not nearly as important as is the need to overcome the behavioral manifestations of the condition.

 A strong crate of the correct size is an important factor in helping anxiety prone dogs.
 Invest in a quality crate with sturdy welds; sometimes even a high quality plastic or wire crate may need further fortification depending on the dog, and there are various methods for reinforcing both types.

 Many pets prefer the plastic kennels to the wire, as they afford a greater sense of security.
-In selecting a kennel, the height should measure taller than the dog can arch his back, and make certain you feel no give when you try to shake the door; the dog will frantically attempt escape through any areas it can feel movement.
+In selecting a kennel, the height should measure taller than the dog can arch his back, and make certain you feel no give when you try to shake the door; your Weim will frantically attempt escape through any areas it can feel movement.

 - Go out a door where the dog isn’t sure if you actually left.